Ammoor/My-Resume/README.md

 # My-CV
-This repo will contain the latest version my CV and will show all the versions of it.
+This repo will contain the latest version of my CV and will show all the versions of it.

 - I used [FlowCV](https://app.flowcv.com/dashboard) to make my CV it has many advantages:
 - Easy to use and understand